 Moreover, regular cleaning increases the lifespan of a razor.
 If you have been wondering why you keep buying razors, there is the answer for you.
 Rinsing a blade barely takes ten seconds.
 Soak the blade in alcohol once per week to disinfect it.

 8. Store your razor in a dry and clean place

 There is no point in cleaning your blade regularly only to keep it in a dirty environment.
 Keep your blade in a specific place to ensure easy access and maintenance.
 Your razor will last long if you form good habits and keep it clean.

 Secondly, keep your blade in a place where it will not cause accidents.
 Be extra careful if you have children in the house.
 The best place to keep a razor blade is on top of a cabinet in a box.
 Never leave your razor on the edge of the sink because it might get into contact with bacteria and soap.
-Wipe the razor once you are done and keep it well.
-Humid places will make the blades rusty, and we don’t want that.
+Wipe the razor once you are done, and keep it well.
+Humid places will make the blades rusty; we don’t want that.

 9. Replace rusty blades

 Do not hang on to rusty and dull blades.
 If you are a hoarder, this is not worth keeping.
 Rusty blades are unappealing, dysfunctional, and expose you to infection.
 Even if you do not have another blade to change, get rid of the old one.
 This way, you will have no excuse but to buy new ones.
 It helps to buy blades in advance.

 Some people replace their blades every week because they cannot stand rusty-looking blades.
 You can join that bandwagon if you shave often.
 A rusty blade is difficult to work with.
 Such blades cause skin irritation, and you have to pull them several times for them to work perfectly.
 You will have bumps and irritated skin by the time you are done.
 Save yourself from that trouble by replacing your blades regularly.